Pyrdacor/Ambermoon/Disks/Bugfixing/German/AdditionalFixes.md

   - You can now also show/give the elf harp instead of the strings
 - When entering Dor Kiredon for the first time all party members will learn the dwarf language.
 - The lava pool in Luminor's torture chamber now blocks movement
+- Killed Tornaks in dwarf mine will no longer re-appear when you have the egg

 ## Version 1.07